Features for Items & Categories

 Create Feature Group line

-2. As Line type select Feature Group
+- As Line Type, select Feature Group.

 Feature Value Set